hdShang/arxiv-daily/docs/cs-AI/2025-06-01/papers/250600781v3-cop-agentic-red-teaming-for-large-language-models-using-composition-.md

 ---
 layout: default
-title: CoP: Agentic Red-teaming for Large Language Models using Composition of Principles
+title: "CoP: Agentic Red-teaming for Large Language Models using Composition of Principles"
 ---

 # CoP: Agentic Red-teaming for Large Language Models using Composition of Principles